 #8 A Blog $11/Month

-The next thing you’ll need is a way to promote your online course and for this, I recommend a blog.
-With a blog, it gives your audience a central hub to find you.
-You can share content like a blog post, videos, and even a podcast.
+The next thing you’ll need is a way to promote your online course; for this, I recommend a blog.
+A blog gives your audience a central hub to find you.
+You can share content like blog posts, videos, and podcasts.

-The best part about owning a blog is that you have complete control over it.
-Just like this blog I own the entire site.
+The best part about owning a blog is having complete control over it.
+Just like this blog, I own the entire site.
 It does not exist on someone else’s platform.
-To do this I recommend WordPress.org.
+To do this, I recommend WordPress.org.

-I don’t recommend any other platform like Squarespace, Wix, or even Tumbler because those platforms are owned by other people and the last thing you want to to do is build your business on rented land where other people could change the rules and shut down your site at anytime they want.
+I don’t recommend any other platform like Squarespace, Wix, or even Tumbler because other people own those platforms, and the last thing you want to do is build your business on rented land where other people could change the rules and shut down your site at any time they want.

-If you would like to learn how to set up your own blog like I have check out my free tutorial here.
+If you want to learn how to set up your blog like I have, check out my free tutorial here.

 #9 Opt-In Offer $0 to $30

-The next thing you need to help you sell your course is to offer some sort of opt-in offer or lead magnet.
-An opt-in offer is typically something free that you can give away that entices people to sign up to your email list.
+The next thing you need to help you sell your course is to offer an opt-in offer or lead magnet.
+An opt-in offer is typically something free that you can give away that entices people to sign up for your email list.

-There are a lot of ways to create a lead magnet but in this section, I’m going to share a few along with the cost associated with each.
+There are many ways to create a lead magnet, but I will share a few in this section, along with the cost associated with each.

 Quick Tip: Keep your lead magnet short.
 It should be something that people can consume in 5 minutes or less to get the value from.